Contribute to the USNVC

 - Become a peer reviewer for the USNVC.

 - Encourage your agency to participate in the Federal Geographic Data Committee – Vegetation Subcommittee.

-- Get involved with state partners, including state Natural Heritage Programs, to improve the classification or data within your state.
+- Get involved with state partners to improve the classification in your state (ex.
+Natural Heritage Programs).